nikitalogos/birthday_reminder/README.md

 2. Select distribution for your operation system and download it
 3. Unpack folder and put it to a place of your choice
 4. To run the application you need:
-   1. on Windows - double-click on `birthday-reminder.exe`
+   1. on Windows - double-click on `birthday-reminder.exe` (or open a terminal and execute `birthday-reminder.exe`)
    2. on Linux / MacOS - open a terminal and execute `./birthday-reminder -h`

 ### Install from source